-STRIPS (Separate Trading of Registered Interest and Principal of Securities)
+Separate Trading of Registered Interest and Principal of Securities

-Permanent Portfolio, Short- Term Treasury Portfolio and Versatile Bond Portfolio may invest in "STRIPs."
+Permanent Portfolio, Short- Term Treasury Portfolio and Versatile Bond Portfolio may invest in the separate trading of registered interest and principle of securities ("STRIPs").
 STRIPs are the separate income or principal components of a debt security.
 The risks associated with stripped securities are similar to those of other debt securities, although stripped securities may be more volatile, and the value of certain types of stripped securities may move in the same direction as interest rates.
 U.S. Treasury securities that have been stripped by a Federal Reserve Bank are obligations issued by the U.S. Treasury.